ether/etherpad-lite/README.md

 ## Things you should know
 You can debug Etherpad using `bin/debugRun.sh`.

 You can run Etherpad quickly launching `bin/fastRun.sh`.
-It's convenient for developers and advanced users.
+It’s convenient for developers and advanced users.
 Be aware that it will skip the dependencies update, so remember to run `bin/installDeps.sh` after installing a new dependency or upgrading version.

-If you want to find out how Etherpad's `Easysync` works (the library that makes it really realtime), start with this [PDF](https://github.com/ether/etherpad-lite/raw/master/doc/easysync/easysync-full-description.pdf) (complex, but worth reading).
+If you want to find out how Etherpad’s `Easysync` works (the library that makes it really realtime), start with this [PDF](https://github.com/ether/etherpad-lite/raw/master/doc/easysync/easysync-full-description.pdf) (complex, but worth reading).

 ## Contributing
 Read our [**Developer Guidelines**](https://github.com/ether/etherpad-lite/blob/master/CONTRIBUTING.md)